KennanHunter/kennan.tech/src/routes/blog/e/modularizing-ftc-codebases.md

 Functions (or more accurately teleop methods) can be a great first step to reusable code, and I highly recommend them to any programmers I'm introducing to FTC, but they fall flat on a few points.

 -   They must live in the same file as the OpMode that is using them
--   They leave hardware allocation to whatever OpMode they accompany introducing "Magic Strings" which need to be manually syncronized for every OpMode
+-   They leave hardware allocation to whatever OpMode they accompany introducing "Magic Strings" which need to be manually synchronized for every OpMode

 2. ### Finite State Machines

 Finite State Machines are arguably the most elegant way to describe an ftc robot, but for most use cases, they are overcomplicated.
-Finite State Machines shine when you need to apply complex logic/algorithms (such as PID or Feedfoward) to whatever hardware they encapsulate.
+Finite State Machines shine when you need to apply complex logic/algorithms (such as PID or Feed-Forward) to whatever hardware they encapsulate.

 [Game Manual 0 has a great article on Finite State Machines.](https://gm0.org/en/latest/docs/software/finite-state-machines.html)